A Message from the Director of Development

 There has never been a more pressing time in history to have leaders trained in agriculture and life sciences, scientists to discover ways to increase cultivation while decreasing pests and invasive plants, and extension professionals to share research discoveries.
 It is an exciting and daunting task at the same time; to have the responsibility of training the next generation, knowing the expectations and limitations that will be placed on them in the future.
 The faculty within the College of Agriculture and Life Sciences are up for the challenge and fully committed to the task of cultivating these future professionals.
 For we all know that the knowledge and experiences gained by our students give us hope for the future and ensures the health and welfare of our communities, our state, and the world.

-The university has embarked on a $600 million comprehensive capital campaign.
+The university has embarked on a $1 billion comprehensive capital campaign.
 Infinite Impact: The Mississippi State University Campaign has the purpose of shaping not only the university, but the future of the world in which we live.
 This campaign is like no other in our history and its success will be measured over time as private gifts allow us to make a positive difference on a global scale.

 The Infinite Impact theme was selected because it conveys the extent of the change Mississippi State University hopes to evoke through the effort as it secures gifts for its long-range strategic plan.
 The campaign will seek gifts, in particular, for the university's eight academic colleges, which includes the College of Agriculture and Life Sciences.

 At no other time in history has the need been so great in the College of Agriculture and Life Sciences.
 This is true in all areas: teaching, research, and extension.
 We must train the next generation of leaders in agriculture to feed the growing population.
 We must develop applicable research to increase food production while decreasing the impacts of climate, pests, and other threats.
 We must develop methods to ensure a safe and abundant food supply for the population but also for domestic animal production.
 We must take the science that is developed in our state and then teach it to the world.